Barbara Barnett is available to speak at meetings and conferences large and small. Book now for summer and fall 2018!

 Comic-Con: A Journalist’s Eye View

 Barbara Barnett has covered San Diego Comic-Con for the past several years, observing the mega pop-culture part from out front and behind the scenes.
-She will take attendees into her personal tour, sharing her celeb photos, videos and interview clips and experiences.
+She will take attendees on a personal tour, sharing her celeb photos, videos and interview clips and experiences.

 Review snippets for The Apothecary’s Curse: